 Creating user onboarding flows is even easier.
 You create in-app digital adoption experiences with a simple visual drag and drop editor resembling Canva:

 It takes minutes to build onboarding flows with Userpilot’s builder – no tech skills required.

 Userpilot is a great choice for SaaS companies wanting to focus on providing the best possible onboarding experience.
 The contextual onboarding, and code-free styling, ensure that your users engage with your product.

-It does, however, lack the in-depth analytics that Pendo provides.
-Though if you weren’t planning to use that functionality, then it’s far more cost-effective to choose a competitor like Userpilot.
+If in-depth analytics aren’t your top-priority, it’s far more cost-effective to choose a Pendo competitor like Userpilot.

 Pendo Competitor #2: WalkMe — For Enterprise Companies